TPower2112/cv/readme.md

  - Acted as the Technical Lead for Unified Messaging (UM) Voicemail.
  - Created, configured, and troubleshot caller's menu.
  - Supported 20,000 Cisco IP telephones and 10 Contact Centers.
- - Coordinated the onboarding of UBC Departments to Cisco Contact Center.
+ -Coordinated the onboarding of UBC Departments to Cisco Contact Center.
  - Troubleshot email message delays.
  - Created technical and project content for UBC and internal team members.
- - **Technologies used:** Microsoft Exchange 2010/2013, Cisco Unified Communications Manager (CUCM), Cisco Email Security Appliance, Cisco Contact Center (UCCX), and Cisco Unity.
+ - **Technologies used:** Microsoft Exchange 2010/2013, Cisco Unified Communications Manager (CUCM), Cisco Email Security Appliance, Cisco Contact Center (UCCX), Cisco Finesse, and Cisco Unity.

+ **Technical Analyst** @ [PHSA](https://www.linkedin.com/company/provincial-health-services-authority/) *(March 2015-June 2015)*

+ - A member of the HSSBC Project Services & Solutions team.
+ - Worked on a $3 million ESXi host and storage refresh project including the migration of a 1,000 virtual machines (VM).
+ - Developed a technical questionnaire for application and business owners to obtain any special requirements needed prior to VM migration.
+ - Obtained the technical requirements from the storage, virtual infrastructure, network, and data center teams to support the VM migration to a HP 3PAR array and Gen8 blade servers.
+ - Provided status updates and VM inventory reports to project stakeholders.